 FAQ: Best Day for Job Interview Astrology

 Q: Does astrology really affect job interviews?
 A: There’s no scientific proof of direct planetary influence on interviews.
-However, choosing a time that aligns with your beliefs can boost confidence, which research shows does impact interview success.
+However, choosing a time that aligns with your beliefs can improve confidence and preparation.
 Think of it as optimizing for your psychological state.

 Q: What if I can’t choose my interview time?
 A: Most candidates can’t control timing.
 In that case, use astrology diagnostically - understand the energies present and prepare accordingly.
 If it’s a void-of-course moon, be extra flexible about outcomes.